2108Java/expense-reimbursement-mia-lauren/README.md

     Employees may eventually be able to submit a photos or other documents with their tickets.
     Employees will eventually receive an email notification when a ticket has been approved.

-**Getting Started**

-(include git clone command) (include all environment setup steps)

-    Be sure to include BOTH Windows and Unix command Be sure to mention if the commands only work on a specific platform (eg. AWS, GCP)

 **Contributors**

     Mia Donaldson